Cooperative: Types of cooperatives

-The top 300 largest cooperatives were listed in 2007 by the International Co-operative Alliance.
+The top 300 largest cooperatives were listed in 2007 by the International Cooperative Alliance.
 80% were involved in either agriculture, finance, or retail and more than half were in the United States, Italy, or France.

-Consumers' cooperative
+Consumer cooperative

-A consumers' cooperative is a business owned by its customers.
+A consumer cooperative is a business owned by its customers.
 Members vote on major decisions and elect the board of directors from among their own number.
 The first of these was set up in 1844 in the North-West of England by 28 weavers who wanted to sell food at a lower price than the local shops.

 Retail cooperative

 Retail cooperatives are retailers, such as grocery stores, owned by their customers.
 They should not be confused with retailers' cooperatives, whose members are retailers rather than consumers.
-In Denmark, Singapore, Italy, and Finland the company with the largest market share in the grocery store sector is a consumer owned cooperative.
+In Singapore, Italy, and Finland the company with the largest market share in the grocery store sector is a consumer owned cooperative.
 In Switzerland both the largest and the second largest retailer are consumer owned cooperatives.